 I live on this really pretty, quiet block in Crown Heights.
-I had fallen in love my neighborhood in a very short period of time; it didn’t take much.
+I fell in love with my neighborhood in a very short period of time—it didn’t take much.
 The diversity of people is refreshing.
-The energy of the city, unparalleled to any other city I’ve been to.
+The energy of the city is unparalleled to any other city I’ve been to.
 And don’t even get me started on the food.
-I love taking the subway, but I bike to work every day, something I never thought I’d do.
+I enjoy taking the subway but I bike to work every day, something I never thought I’d do.
 I now cherish every second of wind in my hair and people watching as I pump tunes the short nine blocks to my job.

-I generally always listen to music to drown out the din of the traffic (because safety third?)
-As I rode to work a few afternoons later, a gorgeous Amazon woman with ebony skin and beautiful surfboard earrings rode her bike next to mine and spoke.
-I couldn’t hear what she was saying, so I smiled and kept pedaling.
-She continued to say speak, so I removed the headphones and she said these sweet words: “What a beautiful day for a ride!
-This day is made of perfect.”
+A few afternoons later, I rode my bike to work.
+A gorgeous Amazon woman with ebony skin and beautiful surfboard earrings rode next to me and said something.
+I missed what she said, blasting The Eels in my headphones, so I just smiled and kept pedaling.
+She continued to speak, so I removed the headphones and she spoke with a thick, Jamaican accent, “What a beautiful day for a ride!
+This day is perfect.”
 And you know what?
 It was.

-And as I pedaled off to work, I thought about how you can miss too much when you put your head down.
+As I pedaled off to work, I thought about how you can miss too much when you put your head down.
 Being a city-dweller, I’m often guilty of this.
 When you’re in a rush to get somewhere, your eyes travel to your feet shuffling on the sidewalk, one foot following another.
-I’m sure you can get where you’re going much faster this way, but what’s the point if you can’t enjoy all of the in-between small moments?
+I’m sure you can get where you’re going much faster this way, but what’s the point if you can’t enjoy all of the small moments in between?

-For me, it doesn’t matter if you’re a 5.14 climber if you don’t know how to enjoy cruising up a fun 5.8.
-What’s the point of training to death for something if it breaks your spirit if you don’t accomplish that goal?
+For me, it doesn’t matter that you’re a 5.14 climber if you don’t know how to enjoy cruising up a fun 5.8.
+What’s the point of training to death for something if it breaks your heart if your goals aren’t met?
 I’m not saying that I don’t have goals myself because I do, but in twenty years, I won’t remember the onsight or the send as much as I will the people I spent that day with and how they made me feel.